tejasnavalkhe/Iconis/README.md

-# Iconia
-College minor project
+# Iconia - College minor project

-master - Main Branch
+# This project will listen to you and performs some of the following functions: